 Next, consider your soil.

 That dirt may look ready for planting, but it’s probably not.
-Unfortunately, the soil around a new or newly renovated house often suffers from one or more of these three conditions:
+Unfortunately, the soil around a new construction lawn or newly renovated house often suffers from one or more of these three conditions:

 What to do about it: Improve the soil.
 In the case of remodeled homes, if you are lucky, the contractor may have scraped aside the existing topsoil and you have some good soil to layer back over your yard.
 If not, you will have to build your own topsoil.
 Get a soil test to find what nutrients you lack and adjust your soil amendments accordingly.

 - Construction debris.
-Fill dirt isn’t just poor quality planting material because of what it lacks.
+Fill dirt isn’t just poor-quality planting material because of what it lacks.
 It’s notorious for what it contains.
-Dig down into it to plant azalea and don’t be surprised if doink!
+Dig down into it to plant an azalea, and don’t be surprised if doink!
 Your spade hits a rock or a piece of construction debris.

-What to do about it: Remove it as best you can, as you find it.
-You will find it as you prepare the soil.
+What to do about it: Remove it as best you can as you prepare the soil.
 If you find a lot of it, expect an expense.
 While some municipalities will haul it away, many will not.

 What to do about it: Any area where you will be planting grass requires tilling to loosen the soil before planting.
 If you have a layer of compacted subsoil, and you’re adding topsoil to it, you’ll want to till deeply enough to blend the two.
 Otherwise, you’ll discourage your new lawn from setting down deep roots, which will weaken it.